dwightchurchill/dwightchurchill.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Keep Brad Marchand on the Ice
-image: /img/hello_world.jpeg
+image: /img/orr_bobby_gal.jpg
 ---

 This is my first post, how exciting!